Twin pagodas of Baisikou: Structure

-The twin pagodas are located on a slope plateau named Baisikou, north of a mountain pass in Helan Mountain, approximately 50 kilometers away from the old city area of Yinchuan.
-The area is surrounded by mountains on three sides.
-The east pagoda is 39 meters high, while the west pagoda is approximately 36 meters high.
+The twin pagodas are located on a slope plateau named Baisikou on the eastern foot of the Helan Mountains, approximately 50 kilometers away from the old city area of Yinchuan.
+The site is surrounded by mountains and hills on three sides.
+The eastern pagoda is 39 meters high, while the western pagoda is approximately 36 meters high.
 Although the overall structure is similar, there are slight differences in appearance.